effector/effector/website/client/blog/yyyy-mm-dd-Custom-i18n-solution-with-effector.md

 title: Create custom i18n provider with effector and typescript
 ---

-Today i will show your how to create your own i18n solution with effector and typescript and react.
+Today I will show you how to create your own i18n solution with effector, typescript and react.

-First of all, we should to design the state of our provider, consisting of two parts:
+First of all, we should design the state of our provider, consisting of two parts:
 - current language
-- translates
+- translations

 Ok, let's do it.
 Create a file store.ts and write the following code: